 The traditional spindle design is commonly used on lower quality, cheaper tap designs.
 The tap has a spindle through the centre, with the valve seat connected via a screw thread.
 A standard tap washer (either ½” or ¾”) is fixed to the end of the valve seat.
 As the handle is turned the spindle rotates and the screw thread moves the valve seat up and down to regulate the flow of water. (top)

 If you have a cold water storage cistern in the loft and a hot water cylinder in an airing cupboard, then you have a typical gravity fed system.
 Your water pressure is determined by the height of your cold water storage cistern in relation to the appliance outlet.
 For example, a weak shower could be due to low water pressure, but in an ideal world this could be solved by raising the height of the storage cistern.
 However, this isn’t always possible and pumps can be used to boost the pressure. (top)

 An Unvented System is where hot water is stored at mains pressure and therefore hot water flow rates are much better than traditional open vented systems.
 Megaflo is a market leading name for unvented cylinders.
 For more information see Unvented Hot Water Systems. (top)

 Recommendations are usually a good starting point!
 Always get several quotes.
-Try to get a general feel for the company and their overall qualities – contactability, responsiveness, professionalism and integrity.
-Never use a company who only has a mobile number!
+Try and get a general impression of the company and their overall qualities – contactability, responsiveness, professionalism and integrity.
+Never use a company with just a mobile number!
 Make sure they have a landline and a ‘real’ address on their website.
-Many companies (even blue chip public listed ones) go to great efforts to hide their contact details, and they do that for a reason!
+Many companies (even large Blue Chip PLCs) go to great efforts to hide their contact details.
+They clearly do that for a reason!